Generic source#

 Half-life#

 You can instruct GATE to decrease the activity according to an exponential decay by setting the parameter half_life.
-Exmaple:
+Example:

 source = sim.add_source('GenericSource, 'mysource')